Soft Surfaces are Changing Playgrounds with their Wet Pour Surface

 Wet pour surfacing is a soft spongy surface that has impact absorbing properties in playground setting.
 Also known as safe play or soft play, wet pour rubber reduces risk of injuries and allows freedom when playing.
 Wet pour rubber is a two layer system that is made of EPDM rubber granules that are bonded together by polyurethane resin.
 Usually, the first layers are made of recycled crumb bonded free of joints and seams.
 Joints are necessary in an exceptionally large area.
 Generally, it is designed to absorb impact and protect you from injury during games and sports.

 In addition to safeguarding the players, wet pour rubber provides almost seamless hard wearing, colorful and consistent surfaces that stimulate free play.
 It is versatile and can be used in many applications.
 Artificial grass uses wet pour rubber as a shock pad, providing essential shock absorption for kids during games and sports.
+According to Greg Colburn, a Seattle injury attorney that represents victims involved in playground accidents, “wet pour surfacing can greatly reduce the risk of broken bones, cuts or sprains and even a serious brain injury.”
 Click on the link here for more information on wetpour surfacing

 Wet Pour Rubber Installation